Iranian Americans: Early history

 One of the first recorded Iranians to visit North America was Martin the Armenian, an Iranian-Armenian tobacco grower who settled in Jamestown, Virginia in 1618.

 Mirza Mohammad Ali, also known as Hajj Sayyah, was an Iranian who came to North America in the 1800s.
 He was inspired to travel around the world due to the contradiction between the democratic ideals he read about and how his fellow Iranians were treated by their leaders.
 He began his travels as a 23-year-old looking for knowledge, to experience the lives of others, and to use that knowledge to help with Iran's progress.
 His stay in the United States lasted 10 years, and he traveled across the country from New York to San Francisco.
 He met a variety of influential American figures including President Ulysses S. Grant, who met with him on several occasions.

 On 26 May 1875, Hajj Sayyah became the first Iranian to become an American citizen.
 He was imprisoned upon his return to Iran for taking a stand against living conditions there.
 He looked to the United States to protect him but to no avail.
 During the peak period of worldwide emigration to the United States (1842–1903), only 130 Iranian nationals were known to have immigrated.

+In 1904, Mirza Ali Kuli Khan Zarabi (Nabil-Al-Dawla), an Iranian diplomat married Florence Breed Khan, an American Bahá'í convert.
+Together they had three children, including a daughter born in 1908 named Marzieh Nabil Khan (later known as Marzieh Gail).
+Marzieh Gail was educated in the United States and became a noted Bahaʾi author, essayist, and translator; and she was one of the earliest children born from a mixed Persian and American marriage.